-3. Anti-corruption laws, measures and strategies do not restrict the rights of CSOs or their employees and donors
+3. Anti-corruption laws, measures and strategies do not restrict the rights of CSOs or their employees and donors organizations from pursuing legitimate goals.

-The law should not overburden CSOs with specific non-proportional duties related to anti-corruption, such as requiring reports beyond those already specified for CSOs in other legislation.
-Government measures on anti-corruption should not obstruct lawful CSO activities and hinder organizations from pursuing legitimate goals.
 This principle applies to CSOs themselves, as well as their members, donors and employees - none of whom should be special objects of state control or anti-corruption regulations.

+The law should not overburden CSOs with specific non-proportional duties related to anticorruption, such as requiring reports beyond those already specified for CSOs in other legislation.
+Government measures on anti-corruption should not obstruct lawful CSO activities and hinder